tabsdata/tutorials/t01_csv_pub_sub/README.md

 **Mission Accomplished!!**

 We have successfully implemented a Pub/Sub for Tables using Tabsdata.
 We published the data from a CSV file as a table after selecting certain columns from it.
 We then subscribed to the resultant table.
-We also automated data engineering by automatically updating the output data whenever the input data changed.
+We also automated data engineering by automatically updating the output data when the input data changed.

 ## Next Steps:

-For the next step, here are a couple of experiements you can try:
+For the next steps, here are a couple of experiements you can try:

 * Add a Tabsdata [transformer](https://docs.tabsdata.com/latest/guide/04_working_with_functions/working_with_transformers/main.html) in the mix.
 Perform complex transformations on ``CUSTOMER_LEADS`` table using a Tabsdata tranformer, and connect the output table from the transformer to a subscriber.
 * Read files from and write files to different external systems beyond local file system.
 You can read more about them [here](https://docs.tabsdata.com/latest/guide/supported_sources_and_destinations/main.html).